-Fund Amount Short Description \$38,000 Student Assistant Wages & BenefitsThese funds help WRC hire student workers who will participate on at least one of our seven committees, including:• Campus Safety• Community Engagement• Creative Team• Parent Scholars• Sports, Fitness, & Nutrition• Student Empowerment• Women's Health
+Fund Amount Short Description \$38,000 Student Assistant Wages & Benefits These funds help WRC hire student workers who will participate on at least one of our seven committees, including:

-\$30,000 WRC Mission-Driven Programs & CollaborationsWRC identified six areas of concentration for the 2024-2025 academicyear, which includes:• Campus Safety• Community Engagement• Parent Scholars• Sports, Fitness, & Nutrition• Student Empowerment• Women's HealthWe invite student organizations, campus partners, and the community to collaborate with us.
-This may include marketing for programs and services. \$8,300 WRC Student Lounge & Basic Needs Supplies These funds will cover basic needs supplies including, but not limited to: Condoms Dental dams Lube Pregnancy tests Menstrual products We also use these funds to supply blue books, scantrons, printing paper, cleaning products, and other items to help maintain our safe space for students to study, relax, and create community. \$17,500 S&E Staff Support & Professional Development These funds will cover conferences, workshops, supplies, and other training opportunities for professional staff.
+\$30,000 WRC Mission-Driven Programs & Collaborations WRC identified six areas of concentration for the 2024-2025 academic year, which includes: \$8,300 WRC Student Lounge & Basic Needs Supplies These funds will cover basic needs supplies including, but not limited to: \$17,500 S&E Staff Support & Professional Development These funds will cover conferences, workshops, supplies, and other training opportunities for professional staff.
 This amount should be \$5,000/FTE, which totals \$17,500 for 3.5 FTE. \$500 Diversity Council Support These funds support the work of the Diversity Council by funding food for meetings, retreats, and to launch projects important to the group's mission. \$200 RSAC Support These funds support the work of the RSAC by funding food for meetings, materials, and any other expenses related to the group's work.